Drawing to learn DRAWING

 method...it really made me take joy in creating art as a kid and I want

-- 1. Scroll up.
-2. Click to Download the file.
-3. Select the Buy Now button above (for the password to open the downloaded file).
-It is about 40 pages.
-Using the Buy Now button allows you to pay $7.50 to get the password to read the book and/or print it.
+Scroll up.
+Select the Buy Now button above (for the password to open the downloaded file).
+It is about 45 pages.
+Using the Buy Now button allows you to pay $7.50.
+Within a few hours, I will send you the password and the download link so you can download and read the book and/or print it.

 with purchase orders.

 Drawing is an instinct we were all born with.
 We have

 to be taught to read and write, but we are born with the ability to